-A supply pastor is one who fills in one Sunday at a time (e.g.,. while the pastor is on vacation).
+A supply pastor is one who fills in one Sunday at a time (e.g. while the pastor is on vacation, or is Stated Supply for Sunday Worship and perhaps 1-5 hours per weeks for visits or other Pastoral Activities).
 A supply pastor shall receive: